toledosakasa/SMARTFL/README.md

 ## Run Tracing
-(in eclipse)Run -> Run configurations -> DomainTest.test -> run
+python s.py trace MergeTest#fail

-Trace log will be generated at test/trace/logs/
+Trace log will be generated at trace/logs/

 ## Run GraphTest
-Run As -> junit test
+python s.py test GraphTest#mergetest_bc

 ## Add new testcase
 New Junit testcase at test/trace/

-python s.py to pre-process.

-import config files.

-run tracing and get trace log.
+run tracing on all methods.

 Add new test method in GraphTest (basically the same as existing ones.)